 Air Transat vacations in Europe launches flights and packages of all types and stripes to Budapest, Hungary, and here’s why you should go.

-So now that Air Transat vacations to Europe has Budapest, Hungary, flights and packages available, there’s no time like the present to go.
+So now that Air Transat vacations to Europe has Budapest, Hungary, flights and packages available, there’s no time like the present to visit these fascinating destinations.

 Budapest is all wet.
 And also stylish.